Perturbation Analysis of Singular Semidefinite Programs and Its Applications to Control Problems: Preliminaries on Semidefinite Program and Facial Reduction

-We define the minimal face and facial reduction for only (\ref{D}) because the dual of (\ref{expprimal}), which is the motivation of this manuscript, is non-strictly feasible.
-One can discuss the minimal face and the facial reduction for (\ref{P}) in a similar manner.
-The minimal face for (\ref{D}) is defined as the minimal face of $\mathbb{S}^n_+$ containing the feasible region $F_D$ of (\ref{D}).
+We define the minimal face of \eqref{D} and introduce facial reduction for \eqref{D}.
+The minimal face of \eqref{D} is defined as the intersection of all faces of $\mathbb{S}^n_{+}$ that contain the feasible region of \eqref{D}.
 We denote the minimal face by $F_{\min}$.
-The following results on the minimal face is obtained by \cite{Pataki13} and \ref{F2} in Lemma \ref{facest}.
+The following result on the minimal face is obtained by \cite{Pataki13} and Part \ref{F2} in Lemma \ref{facest}.